Lowcountry Photography and a little Civil War History

 Don and Ruth, Beaufort Photography Tours, are the perfect guides!
 They know the best spots for Lowcountry photography.
 Also, they provide invaluable guidance on composition and settings.

-Colonel Renita Berry, USA Retired, enlisted in the S.C.
-National Guard in 1986.
+Colonel Renita Berry, USA Retired, enlisted in South Carolina National Guard in 1986.
 Her distinguished military career includes two deployments, Bosnia and Kosovo.
-Before retiring in 2020, she served as a Brigade Commander and Logistical Officer for the S.C.
-National Guard.
+Before retiring in 2020, she served as a Brigade Commander and Logistical Officer for the South Carolina National Guard.
 She continues to serve as the Director of the Forensic Services Laboratory for the Beaufort County Sheriff’s Office.